joelambert/CSSAnimationKeyframeEvents/README.md

 		$('#text').html(text);
 	});

+# Limitations

+Currently events will only be fired for keyframes at 5% increments (e.g. 0%, 5%, 10% etc).
+So if you have a keyframe at 23%, you won't be notified.
+This is similar in design to how [jQuery Runloop](http://farukat.es/journal/2011/02/514-new-creation-jquery-runloop-plugin) works.

+You can change this if you want but you may begin to miss events!
+If you really want to change this you can by passing in an option to either the native function or jQuery plugin:

+	// Native
+	CSSAnimation.trigger(elem, 'boxrotate', 3000, {
+		base: 1 // Raise events for keyframes at 1% increments });

+	// jQuery
+	elem.cssanimation('boxrotate', 3000, {
+		base: 1 // Raise events for keyframes at 1% increments });

+# How does it work?

+Using the `requestAnimFrame()` shim by [Paul Irish](http://paulirish.com/2011/requestanimationframe-for-smart-animating/) we can get very accurate callbacks (@60fps), this means that:

+> The browser can optimize concurrent animations together into a single reflow and repaint cycle, leading to higher fidelity animation.
+For example, JS-based animations synchronized with CSS transitions.

+This enables us to work out when a keyframe ought to have occured and raise a suitable event.

 # License

 CSSAnimation Keyframe Events is Copyright &copy; 2011 [Joe Lambert](http://www.joelambert.co.uk) and is licensed under the terms of the [MIT License](http://www.opensource.org/licenses/mit-license.php).